Attorneys serving victims of public transit bus accidents in Washington, D.C.

 Due to the sheer scope of Metrobus activity in the Washington, D.C, Maryland, and Virginia area, accidents involving Metrobuses are more common than those involving Metrorail.
 If you or a loved one were seriously hurt in an accident with a Metrobus, our team of attorneys and investigators can look into your case and determine if WMATA may be held responsible for your injuries.

-If you were hurt by a Maryland MTA bus, it may be due to negligence on the driver or operators responsible for maintenance of the vehicle.
-The Cochran Firm, D.C. is prepared to determine if the cause of your Maryland MTA bus accident was due to driver error or intoxication, failure to properly maintain the bus’s safety equipment, improper driver training and supervision, or other factors.
+If you were hurt by a Maryland MTA bus, it may be due to the negligence of the driver or operators responsible for the maintenance of the vehicle.
+The Cochran Firm, D.C. is prepared to determine if the cause of your Maryland MTA bus accident was due to driver error or intoxication, failure to properly maintain the bus’s safety equipment, improper driver training, and supervision, or other factors.